Editors: Rad Komissar, Anna Linde

 Kipling was a writer and lier who wrote a popular book ‘Mowgli’.
 A. Nevzorov ironized the Hindu servicemen in his book.
 The reality was very different and gruesome from the misrepresented fairytale by Kipling.
 These children who grew up with animals were no longer human in spite of their human body.
 All attempts to convert them back to human beings produced no results.

-Therefore, according to the notion of who we really are — the more you spend your time teaching your kids about the proper diet, rules, and evolution of our society, the more likely it is they will become normal humans with an easier time adapting life among others.
-Of course, a lot of good and bad information is given to them by their friends, daycare, school, books, TV and the internet.
+Therefore, according to the notion of who we really are — the more you spend your time teaching your kids about the proper diet, rules, and evolution of our society, the more likely it is they will become normal humans with an easier time adapting to life among others.
+Of course, a lot of good and bad information is given to them by their friends, daycare, school, books, TV, internet and through different dogmatic societies, groups, religions and social networks.